Tame the Toxic: How to Create a Company Culture Employees Actually Want

 With a commitment to creating a good company culture, Dan Price branded Gravity Payments as a leader in employee wellbeing, and the talent and business followed.

 However, it’s not just the CEO who defines how culture brands a company.
 When hiring supervisors and employees, considering whether or not a candidate fits into the current company culture is essential.
-Ignoring this could create negative changes in a company's culture and shift its brand perception.
+Ignoring this could change a company's culture negatively and shift its brand perception.
 This shift will likely result in higher employee turnover and decisions that stray away from what a company wants its culture to be.

 It's up to a company to define itself.
 Executives, supervisors, and employees alike will follow the north star that a company points toward.
 A company without a north star will find itself lost in a sea of mediocrity.